-Where to Stay in Berlin Germany: Best Areas & Hotels Travel Guide
+Where to Stay in Berlin: Best Areas and Hotels

 As with any holiday, choosing the best destination for you depends on having a clear idea of what you want from your holiday, and what your budget expectations are.

 One point worth considering is what else you want to do on your trip.
 If you want to be close to all the main attractions, then staying in a central neighborhood like Mitte is a great idea, whereas if you want to enjoy the shopping opportunities of Berlin then you should try Charlottenburg-Wilmersdorf or the quirky markets of Bergmannkiez.

 You should also take into account the overall purpose of your trip; if you’re looking for a quiet holiday away from tourists and busy city life then a tranquil nature-filled neighborhood like Tiergarten will be more up your street.

 If you’re looking for a romantic getaway, then the unique atmosphere of Bergmannkiez with its quirky cafes and opportunities to explore would be perfect whereas the touristy streets of Mitte won’t give you what you’re looking for.

 There is no ‘best place’ to stay in Berlin; each neighborhood has its own personality, and Berlin’s excellent public transport system makes it easy to get from one neighborhood to another.